CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

  4. Increase kP until you notice significant overshoot.
  5. Increase kD until the overshoot stops happening.
  6. Repeat steps 4 and 5 until increasing kD results in more oscillation, or until the system oscillates on its way to the setpoint.
+ 7. Verify gains work for other setpoints as well.
+Tune kP/kD as appropriate for most general cases.

 .. note:: Values of kP=200, kD=15 demonstrate the "oscillates on its way to the setpoint" case for setpoints within 1 rotation.